 Kambo triggers a rapid detoxification process, which can be experienced as sensations of warmth, increased sweating, increased circulation and hightened cleansing mechanisms of the body.
 Rising nausea will in most treatments result in purging of toxins through either puking or visiting the toilet.
 Puking from kambo is different from puking during alcohol or food poisoning.
 The kambo purge contains mostly water and is therefore more comfortable.

 The effects of kambo are attributed to bio–active constituents called peptides, which trigger various processes in the body, including increased heart rate and blood pressure.
-Peptide called Phyllomedusin has shown to have a potent effect on secretion and contraction of the smooth muscles in the digestive system.
+A family of peptides called Phyllomedusins has shown to have a potent effect on secretion and contraction of the smooth muscles in the digestive system and is believed to be the main cause behind puking from this medicine.

 You can read more about peptides in the science-section.